Cheesy Potato Gratin with Smoked Salmon and Paprika Cream Sauce.

 For the Potato Gratin:

-- 3 tbsp butter, divided (plus more for buttering the baking dish)
+- 3 tablespoon butter, divided (plus more for buttering the baking dish)

 - 1 cup minced onions